 We need myelin for better connectivity.
-We why are we doing all this?
+Why are we doing all this?
 Why is this myelination? important?
 Everything from mood to focus to learning to behavior to a lot of things that are often mistaken for cognition are dependent on myelination.

-There is so it just got to PubMed and put in more than more than myelin or behavior in myelin or even cognition and myelin.
-Now, every time I say cognition, you might notice that I put that word within quotes and why do I say this?
+There is so it just got to PubMed and put in more than myelin or behavior in myelin or even cognition and myelin.
+Now, every time I say cognition, you might notice that I put that word within quotes why do I say this?
 Why do I say the things that we call cognition?
-The reason is that we have abundant proof that there’s many children with different labels, including autism, Down syndrome and cerebral palsy.
+The reason is that we have abundant proof that there are many children with different labels, including autism, Down syndrome, and cerebral palsy.

-A lot lot of research connecting vitamin D to generic have oligodendrocytes and re myelination.
-Same thing for vitamin C, good fats.
+A lot of research connects vitamin D to generic oligodendrocytes and re-myelination.
+Same thing for vitamin C, and good fats.
 And if you want to know the difference between good fats and bad fats go back to episode number 17.
-Okay, omega threes exercise we talked about this repetition practice over and over right.
-Smart repetition but very repetition, antioxidants to support mitochondria because mitochondrial function seems to be closely related to myelination. reduction of inflammation.
+Okay, omega threes exercise we talked about this repetition practice over and over right?
+Smart repetition but very repetition, antioxidants support mitochondria because mitochondrial function seems to be closely related to myelination. reduction of inflammation.

 Gut inflammation is very closely correlated with brain inflammation.
-So therefore removing inflammatory foods like gluten that are proven to be triggers of autoimmunity.
-Okay, as much as we would like to call a gluten free diet a fad diet, there is actually data that correlate during consumption with increased risk of autoimmunity.
+So, therefore, removing inflammatory foods like gluten are proven to trigger autoimmunity.
+Okay, as much as we would like to call a gluten-free diet a fad diet, there is actually data that correlate consumption with increased risk of autoimmunity.
 Are there drugs that support myelination?
 Yes, there seem to be several that are used in multiple sclerosis.
 And I actually suspect that multiple sclerosis research may prove very helpful in the future in considering nutritional support for autism in the future.

-But just random repeated practice of the ABCs are the numbers in a 13 year old isn’t really helpful to you, okay, we almost don’t want those networks to be reinforced, right?
-Assuming intelligence helps and refinement of input, refinement of input. age appropriate input helps the child develop connections in their brain appropriate to what they are interested in, and appropriate to what is needed at that age for them.
-And without going into too much details about any of these interventions that we’ve talked about.
+But just random repeated practice of the ABCs are the numbers in a 13-year-old isn’t really helpful to you, okay, we almost don’t want those networks to be reinforced, right?
+Assuming intelligence helps and refinement of input, refinement of input. age-appropriate input helps the child develop connections in their brain appropriate to what they are interested in and appropriate to what is needed at that age for them.
+And without going into too much detail about any of these interventions that we’ve talked about.

-I think the common thread is very clear that if we hope to increase the amount of myelination if we hope to remind and increase the number of oligodendrocytes, it’s very important that we attack on three fronts, inflammation, movement, and respect.
-I’m given that that is what I’m hoping that everybody centres their practice on this is just fantastic.
+I think the common thread is very clear if we hope to increase the amount of myelination if we hope to remind and increase the number of oligodendrocytes, it’s very important that we attack three fronts, inflammation, movement, and respect.
+I’m given that that is what I’m hoping that everybody centers their practice on this is just fantastic.